machineagency/sonication_station/README.md

     * the height of the labware
 * a minimum height at which all tools can safely travel over all labware currently loaded on the deck (the *safe_z* height).

+This configuration must be done in **prompt mode**.

 ### Safe Z Height
 The *safe_z* height is the height at which the tip of any tool can safely clear the tallest labware without crashing into it.
 It is defined in mm as the distance of the active tool tip and the deck plate surface.

-If the machine is homed, you can measure the current tool tip height by issuing the **position** command.
+If the machine is homed, you can measure the current tool tip height by issuing the *position* command.
 ```
 >>> position
 [150.0, 150.0, 65.0]